lucasrla/remarks/README.md

 # License

-`remarks` is distributed under the [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/).
+`remarks` is [Free Software](https://www.gnu.org/philosophy/free-sw.html) distributed under the [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/).

 # Disclaimers

-This is free open source software from hobby project of an enthusiastic reMarkable user.
+This is a hobby project of an enthusiastic reMarkable user.
 There is no warranty whatsoever.
 Use it at your own risk.

 > The author(s) and contributor(s) are not associated with reMarkable AS, Norway. reMarkable is a registered trademark of reMarkable AS in some countries.
 Please see https://remarkable.com for their products.